akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 | maxItemsWait         | maximum duration for which the stage waits until maxItems have accumulated | 3 second             | no       |

-### ACK Sink Usage
+### Ack Sink Usage

-You want to map these database change events (i.e. RowDeleted) to real domain events (i.e. UserDeregistered), aiming to adopt a Domain Driven Design approach.
+You want to map these database change events (i.e. RowInserted) to real domain events (i.e. UserRegistered - aiming to adopt a Domain Driven Design approach) and publish the domain events to a queue (e.g, AWS SQS) and use the Ack Sink to acknowledge consumption.

 Scala
 : @@snip ($alpakka$/postgresql-cdc/src/test/scala/akka/stream/alpakka/postgresqlcdc/TestScalaDsl.scala) { #PeekExample }